vietmap-company/vietmap_flutter_gl/vietmap_flutter_gl/README.md

  ```

 Demo code [here](./example/lib/main.dart)
-## Note: Replace apikey which is provided by VietMap to all _YOUR_API_KEY_HERE_ tags to the application works normally
+## Note: Replace all YOUR_API_KEY_HERE tags with the API key provided by VietMap so that the application works normally.

 <br></br>
 <br></br>